HibberdLab/hibberdlab.github.com/members.md

 # Group members

-Julian established his lab in the Department of Plant Sciences at the University of Cambridge in 2001.
+Julian established his laboratory in the Department of Plant Sciences at the University of Cambridge in 2001.
 Since then, nine post-doctoral researchers, thirteen PhD students, and three research assistants have been part of the lab.
 The group is currently 12-strong.
 Read more about them below.

 ----